JS12540/RAG-with-Knowledge-Graph-and-Llama-Index/README.md

 - notebook=True secures graphs compatibility with Jupyter notebook
 - cdn_resources=”in_line” specifies the in-line arrangement of resources
 - directed=True designates graph as a directed entry

+## Data Persistence
+- Data Retention plays an instrumental role, particularly when your knowledge graph asnd associated index are intricate or have necessitated significant computational effort for their construction.
+- By persisting the data we can effortlessly retrieve the data for future analysis without the need for a complete rebuild